anatawa12/AvatarOptimizer/.docs/content/docs/faq/index.md

 ## Material slot animations conflict when using `AAO Merge Skinned Mesh` component {#material-slot-animations-conflict-when-using-aao-merge-skinned-mesh-component}

-`AAO Merge Skinned Mesh` component will merge material sots of the mesh with same materials by default.
+`AAO Merge Skinned Mesh` component will merge material slots using the same material of the merge target meshes by default.
-This will merge material slots which is animated.
+This will also merge animated material slots.

 If you have some material slots which will be replaced differently with animation, you should un-check `Merge` of `Merge Materials` of `AAO Merge Skinned Mesh` component.